christianacca/web-api-starter/docs/workflow-orchestration-setup.md

 }
 ```

-If you are validating retry behavior, keep the `attempt` value from this step.
-It is the first check for whether GitHub actually created the rerun you expected.

-#### Step 10: Inspect the local Functions log for queue-message evidence
+### Step 10: Inspect the local Functions log for queue-message evidence

 In Terminal D, run: